barrysmyth/kallysto/README.md

 ```

 ## Usage
 The following is a summary of how to get started with Kallysto.
-This document is best viewed as a Jupyter notebook but has been converted to markdown for convenience; the Jupyter notebook (`README.ipynb`) is available in the same directory as the markdown version if that is what you are currently reading.

-This document shows one example of each type of export, describes how they are stored in the Kallysto datastore, and explains how they can be incoporated into a target publication; Latex and Markdown publications are included below.
+This document shows one example of each type of Kallysto export, describes how they are stored in the Kallysto datastore, and explains how they can be incoporated into a target publication type, whether Latex or Markdown.

-In what follows when we talk about a `Publication` we are referring to specific publication project –– a report, article, or presentation, for example.
-Kallysto assumes that project will have a name or `title` and it further assumes that the files for this project will be stored in a directory of the same name.
+In what follows, when we talk about a `Publication` we are referring to some publication project –– a report, article, or presentation, for example.
+Kallysto assumes that such a project will have a name or `title` and it further assumes that the files for this project will be stored in a directory of the same name.

-As we shall explain, when exports are generated Kallysto will use this publication directory as the root of a file-based data store for the data and meta-data associated with these exports.
+As we shall explain, when exports are generated Kallysto will use this publication directory as the parent directory of a file-based data store that is used to store and track any exports and their associated meta-data.

-We will work through a _live_ use-case, using Kallysto to export data assests to two different types of publication, Latex and Markdown.
-All of this will happen within a sandbox that we will be created for the purpose of this and deleted afterwards.
+Below, we will work through a _live_ use-case, using Kallysto to export data assests to two different types of publication, Latex and Markdown.
+All of this will happen within a _sandbox_ that will be created hold these (temporary publications, and their Kallysto datastores) for the purpose of this walk-through, and then deleted afterwards.

 ### Creating Sandbox
+First we begin with a few imports, including the all-important Kallyso imports, and then we setup the temporary sandbox, which is just a directory to store the publications that will be created below.

 ```python